SAD Neural Networks: Divergent Gradient Flows and Asymptotic Optimality via o-minimal Structures: Numerical experiments

 We investigate whether the divergence behavior observed in the theoretical settings extends to more complex, real-world learning tasks.
 Interestingly, we find that the same phenomena persist.
 In particular, the growth of the norm of neural network parameters becomes even more evident in practical scenarios involving high-dimensional data.

-\autoref{fig:real} illustrates this effect in representative real-world experiments.
 In \autoref{fig:real} $(a)$, we train deep neural networks to approximate the solutions of two partial differential equations (PDEs): the Heat PDE and the Black–Scholes PDE.
 These equations are defined as follows:

-\subsubsection{Heat equation:}
+\textbf{Heat equation:}

-\subsection{Black–Scholes equation:}
+\textbf{Black–Scholes equation:}

 where $r$ is the risk-free interest rate, $ c $ is the cost of carry, $ K $ is the strike price and $ \sigma $ is the volatility.
 To solve these PDEs we employ the deep Kolmogorov method \cite{Beck2021} which reformulates the PDEs as stochastic optimization problems using the Feynman–Kac representation.
 Additionally, in \autoref{fig:real} $(b)$ we present results from a standard supervised learning task: image classification on the MNIST dataset \cite{LeCun1998}.
 This allows us to observe a similar blow-up phenomenon in a classification setting with discrete labels.